9Chapter 9 - The Linear Regression Model - Introduction

 Where \varepsilon_i is a random variable that follows a normal distribution:

-Unlike the regression line, the regression equation considers the stochastic error term \varepsilon_{i}, which represents each vertical distance from the regression line to each value of Y_i.
-Also, we add the subscripts i to indicate that the model applies to all specific sample values, from 1 to N -the number of observations.
+Unlike the regression line, the regression equation includes the stochastic error term \varepsilon_{i}, which is the vertical distance from the regression line to the actual value Y_i.
+The subscript i indicates that the model applies to every observation in the sample, from 1 to N.

-If the error is positive, this means that the expected value falls short of the real Y_i value.
-If the error is negative, this means that the expected value overestimated the real Y_i value.
+If the error is positive, the model underestimated the real Y_i.
+If the error is negative, the model overestimated it.

 Considering the previous example for the expected value of Alfa return, we can express the corresponding regression model as: